Fan of a Fan: The Album

 Fan of a Fan: The Album is a collaborative album by American singer Chris Brown and American rapper Tyga, billed together as Chris Brown X Tyga and was released on February 20, 2015, by RCA Records, along with affiliated record labels; including CBE Records, Last Kings Records, Young Money Entertainment, Cash Money Records and Republic Records.
 The album served as the sequel to their breakout mixtape Fan of a Fan (2010).

-A West Coast hip hop album with glimpses of R&B, Fan of a Fan: The Album focuses on gangsta rap themes.
+A West Coast hip hop album infused with elements of R&B, Fan of a Fan: The Album focuses on gangsta rap themes.
 The album debuted at number seven on the US Billboard 200 and received mixed reviews from critics.